lukeswitz/Subterfuge/README.md

 ```

 > [!WARNING]
-> Generated lists of permutations can be large, into the GB's.
+> Generated lists of permutations can be large and take a long time.
+Disabling alterx or using less patterns will lower the count.
-> You can tone this down by simply removing some flags from the script commands.
+> You can also tone this down by changing flags from the script commands or simply commenting out their use in the main function.

 ## Contributing